michael-koller-91/voxel/README.md

 If, for instance, a Healthbar component is assigned to the entity, the corresponding bit field will change to 100 to reflect this.

+For every component type, we have a std::map with entities as keys and components as values.
+For instance, we might have the entity component maps:
+- std::map<Entity, Position>
+- std::map<Entity, Direction>
+- std::map<Entity, Healthbar>

+In order not to have distinct variables for all of these entity component maps, there is another std::map with component type IDs as keys and shared pointers to the above maps as values.
+This is possible by wrapping every entity component map in a class ComponentMap which inherits from a common interface IComponentMap.
+This way, the shared pointers can point to the interface type but we can access the entity component maps by casting to the derived class.

 ## Versions
 ### 0.2
 - First working entity manager